 This program is offered in Oakland, Kent and Barry counties for individuals over the age of 60 that supports the wellbeing, independence and dignity of older adults through community education, mental health services, and connection to community resources.
 Click here to learn more.

-Out and About offered in the Kent County area by an Occupational Therapist promotes independent living skills, home safety/ fall prevention assessment, ADL assessment and intervention, healthy lifestyles, and the opportunity to socialize and form support groups with other older adults.
+This program is offered in the Kent County area by an Occupational Therapist promotes independent living skills, home safety/ fall prevention assessment, ADL assessment and intervention, healthy lifestyles, and the opportunity to socialize through educational groups.
 The Kent County program is funded in part by the Kent County Senior Millage funds from the Area Agency on Aging.